KatQwer/f1-simulator/README.md

 - HTML
 - CSS
 - JavaScript
-## Version history
-**v0.0.1**.
-An F1 racing simulator logging race and championship data to the console. <br>
-**v0.0.5**.
-Added a base website with only a button to simulate races and a table to show driver championship data. <br>
-**v0.1.0**.
-Added a better layout, proper driver's leaderboard with racer, team, points and amount of wins and podiums. <br>
-**v0.1.5**.
-Added qualifying, where a certain amount of time gets added to your total race time depending on where you qualify. <br>
-**v0.2.0**.
-Added a 'Rivalries' tab where you can see a head to head for each team with qualifying, race result and total points. <br>
-**v0.3.0**.
-Added a partial 'Logs' tab where you can see each race's winner and pole-sitter.
 ## Currently working on
 I am currently working on adding in the latest qualifying results to the bottom of the 'Standings' tab.
 Here you can who went out in Q1 and Q2 and everyone's qualifying time.
 ## Current planned features